edmodlabs/techsummer-site-master/src/guide/index.md

 ## Guide to the TechStart Github
 Welcome to the guide for TechStart's Github site.
 The site is an open-source, ever-evolving hub of technology projects.
-Check back often, and you can even view how the site was made or suggest changes on the <a href="https://github.com/techstart/TechStart-Site">TechStart repository.</a>
+Check back often, and you can even view how the site was made or suggest changes at the <a href="https://github.com/techstart/TechStart-Site">TechStart repository.</a>

 ### Navigating the Site
 Use the side bar and directions on your state page to navigate the site.
 The following alerts will help you understand content.